maniksarker25/maniksarker25/README.md

  -->

 ### About Me
 I’m Manik Sarker, a passionate Full-Stack Developer specializing in the MERN stack, with expertise in SQL/NoSQL databases, Docker, CI/CD, and AWS.
 I build scalable, high-performance web applications with clean architecture and seamless user experiences.
 Always eager to learn, I stay ahead of modern technologies to deliver innovative, efficient, and reliable digital solutions.
-I thrive in collaborative environments where I can contribute to building robust systems and drive meaningful technological growth.

 ##### Currently, **I'm open to work and employment opportunities near Dhaka or Remote**